 Last Saturday morning I spent 2 hours browsing different pharmacy websites.
 I was amazed how many of them were not secure or compliant.
 I would say a good 60% of pharmacy websites are in violation of HIPAA.
 In addition, 75% of the websites I visited were not secure with SSL.
 As a website design company that specializes in pharmacy and healthcare websites I cannot stress enough the importance of security and compliance with websites.

 In this article I will discuss the reasons why your pharmacy website must be compliant and secure.
-Many owners don’t put much thought into the security of their website.
+Many owners don’t put much thought into the security of their website when they independently start a pharmacy of their own.
 Websites are often overlooked and never touched again after completion.
 However, with more and more security incidents involving pharmacies it is essential you lock down your pharmacy website.

 What is HIPAA and ADA?

 HIPAA (Health Insurance Portability and Accountability Act) was passed by Congress in 1996, is a set of HIPAA guidelines for protecting the privacy of your medical records.
 The act mandates standards for healthcare companies including pharmacies to abide by.
 HIPAA requires the protection and confidential handling of protected health information.
 A HIPAA website is a must for any company that wants to stay on the right side of their regulations.
 This will not only protect them from fines but can also help with sales and branding, as well!

 ADA (Americans with Disabilities Act) of 1990 prohibits discrimination against individuals with disabilities.
 This includes pharmacies and their website presence.
 Employers are prohibited from discriminating against applicants or employees with disabilities in any aspect of employment, including hiring, pay, promotions as well as firing and dismissal.

 Why do I need to make a HIPAA Compliance Website ?